 Mandi has zero family history of breast cancer.
 Doctors aren’t sure if the pregnancy hormones are what brought the cancer to surface, but regardless, it happened.
 It happened at 37 years old.
 It happened while 27 weeks pregnant.
 Another reminder that nobody is immune to breast cancer.

 Mandi was unable to share her story from her point of view.
-Fortunately, she carried a full-term pregnancy and delivered a healthy baby boy, Spencer, on August 15th.
+Fortunately, she carried a full-term pregnancy and delivered a healthy baby boy, Spencer, on August 15th, 2019.
 Although her delivery turned into an unexpected c-section, nothing gets this strong lady down.
-She has been recovering from the delivery and began her weekly chemo treatments last week.This past weekend, she was feeling ill with fever and aches and had to be hospitalized due to an extremely low white blood cell count.
-She is currently seeking treatment and will be hospitalized for the remainder of this week (or until her WBC count is in a safe range).
+She recovered from the delivery and began her weekly chemo treatments.
+She has since had metastases now to her liver which was found in summer of 2022 and will be fighting cancer for the rest of her life.

 We are all praying for her recovery as she has a long road ahead.
 Her positive attitude, continued optimism, and beautiful smile will certainly provide strength during this difficult time.

 “She has been assigned this mountain to show others it can be moved.”

 Moving Mountains with Mandi.